 A month ago I converted from a sitting desk to a standing desk.
 Since making the change, I’ve learned the good and the bad, and like most that have switched to a standing desk, have come across a few small surprises along the way.

 Our bodies weren’t really designed to sit as much as we do.
-I think what really even got me interested in the ‘standing desk trend’ was an infographic, Sitting is Killing You.
+I think what really even got me interested in the ‘standing desk trend’ was an infographic, Sitting is Killing You (link to original location, but image was reported broken there, so click here for a direct copy of the infographic image).
 It has stats in it like: the average person sits over 9.3 hours a day, and what sitting for long periods actually does to your body.
 The New York Times had a write up on sitting and health as well.

 How is that for an attention getter?